uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

   - It is not recommended to pull software code, under different license than the Project License, into the project repository.
 Use linked libraries instead.
   - If 3rd party software is embedded, it should be under the Project License.
 If different licenses are used, then create a NOTICE file listing all the 3rd party license notice.
-  - As a rule, if a software code developed by `[Organization_Name]` has an external dependency to a code distributed under GPL 2.0, then `[Organization_Name]` members need to consult with their legal counsel to decide under what license the `[Organization_Name]` software code should be released.
-In other words, if the code developed by `[Organization_Name]` doesn’t work without the reference to the external code under GPL 2.0, then the license to release the `[Organization_Name]` code should be evaluated.
+  - As a rule, if a software code developed by UXL Foundation has an external dependency to a code distributed under GPL 2.0, then UXL Foundation members need to consult with their legal counsel to decide under what license the UXL Foundation software code should be released.
+In other words, if the code developed by UXL Foundation doesn’t work without the reference to the external code under GPL 2.0, then the license to release the UXL Foundation code should be evaluated.

 **3. License Compatibility**